Brief the Chief | Navigating Fringe Benefit Taxes Webinar | Save your spot - 26 March

 Myth 1 – There’s not much benefit to me.

-There are many benefits to having an effective salary sacrificing arrangement including reducing the tax you pay and increasing your disposable income.
+There are many benefits to having an effective salary packaging arrangement, including reducing the tax you pay and increasing your disposable income if you work for a hospital or not-for-profit organisation.

 Essentially, salary packaging means that you save tax, which leaves more money in your pocket at the end of the year.
 This is due to paying for some items in pre-tax dollars, which reduces your taxable income.
 A reduced taxable income equates to less income tax and more savings!

 Depending on your employer, there are limits to how much you may salary sacrifice.
-Most hospitals have a limit of $9,010 per annum while not-for-profit organisations have a limit of $15,900.
+Most hospitals have a limit of $9,010 per annum, while not-for-profit organisations have a limit of $15,900. (amounts applicable for 2025-2026 tax year)

 Details No Package Salary Package Tax Savings